slemal/slemal/README.md

 - 👋 Hi, I’m Simon Lemal.
 - 👀 I’m interested in Mathematics, Logic, Computer Science and Sciences in general.
 - 🎓 I'm studying for a Master's degree in Logic.
-- 💬 I can code in traditional languages such as Python, C and Java, but also academic-oriented languages such as Haskell, Lean and Wolfram.
+- 💬 I can code in imperative languages such as Python, C and Java, but also in functional languages such as Haskell, Lean and Wolfram.
 - 🤹 My skills include object-oriented programming, functional programming, but also a strong mathematical background for formal verification.
 - 📫 You can reach me through LinkedIn or by email.